Asymptotic analysis of the finite predictor for fractional Gaussian noise

-The infinite predictors $P_A$ and $P_B$ can be readily expressed by means of the MA($\infty$) and AR($\infty$) coefficients $(c_n)$ and $(a_n)$ of the process $X$.
-Then, in view of \eqref{VN} and \eqref{AcapB}, the quantities associated with the finite predictor $P_{[1,n-1]}$ can also be expressed in terms of these coefficients.
-Thus it is possible to derive a useful representation for partial correlation coefficients in terms of $(c_n)$ and $(a_n)$ and Theorem \ref{thm:I2} and Theorem \ref{thm:I3} are proved by means of its asymptotic analysis as $n\to\infty$.
+The projections onto the infinite past and future, $P_{A}$ and $P_{B}$, can be readily expressed in terms of the MA($\infty $) and AR($ \infty $) coefficients, $(c_{k})$ and $(a_{k})$, of the process $X$.
+Consequently, in view of equations \eqref{VN} and \eqref{AcapB}, the quantities associated with the finite predictor $P_{[1,n-1]}$ can also be expressed using these coefficients.
+This facilitates the derivation of a useful representation for the partial correlation $\alpha (n)$ in terms of $(c_{k})$ and $(a_{k})$.
+Theorem \ref{thm:I2} and Theorem \ref{thm:I3} are then proved by means of an asymptotic analysis of this representation as $n\to \infty $.